SEO Isn't Dead. It's Evolving Into AI Visibility.

 Does this mean I do not need to learn AI visibility as a separate skill?

 Mostly yes, with one caveat.
-If you have been doing topic-first SEO with proper schema, entity-rich content, and internal linking, you have built the foundation that makes AI visibility possible.
-The "additional" AI visibility work is mostly about measurement (the 37-day clock, AI citation tracking) and content refinement (FAQ accordions, entity richness, conversational legibility) that builds on the foundation you already have.
+If you have been doing topic-first SEO (authority articles on your topics, proper invisible page labels, content that names the specific things buyers search for, and a real linking structure between your pages), you have built the foundation that makes AI visibility possible.
+The "additional" AI visibility work is mostly about measurement (tracking when AI tools actually start citing you, using the 37-day clock) and content refinement (adding FAQ sections with question-and-answer formatting, making your descriptions more specific, writing in a way that AI can quote conversationally).
 You do not need to start over.
-You need to know how to assess the layer that sits on top.
+You need to know how to assess and build on the layer that sits on top.

 My store is on Squarespace.
 Does this still work?

 Yes.
 Bohemi is on Shopify.
 My store is on Squarespace.
-Both stores produced the same convergence outcomes with the same methodology.
-The architecture is platform-agnostic.
-The specific implementation differs by platform (where you add schema, how internal linking is configured, what your CMS allows you to edit), but the architecture itself is the same.
+Both stores produced the same outcomes with the same approach.
+The work is platform-agnostic.
+The specific implementation differs by platform (where you add the invisible page labels, how you link pages to each other, what your store builder lets you edit), but the underlying approach is the same.

 Should I rebuild my whole site for AI visibility?

 Almost certainly not.
-If your foundation is solid (pillar pages, schema, internal linking, entity-rich content), the AI visibility work is incremental.
-Audit first.
-Find the gaps.
-Fix the highest-leverage gap.
+If your foundation is solid (long-form authority articles on your topics, invisible page labels filled in correctly, real linking between related pages, product copy that names the specifics), the AI visibility work on top is incremental.
+Check your foundation first.
+Find the biggest gap.
+Fix that one.
 The full rebuild is for sites whose foundation was never built correctly in the first place, which is a different problem than "I need to optimize for AI now."

-How long does it take to see AI citations after publishing?
+How long does it take to see AI citations after publishing a page?

 The median is 6.81 days.
-The 90th percentile is 37.10 days, per Profound's benchmark data.
-If your page is past day 37 and not getting cited, the cause is structural (foundation gaps), not patience.
-The diagnostic flow is in the 37-day citation clock post.
+The 90th percentile is 37.10 days, according to Profound's benchmark data on time-to-first-citation in ChatGPT and Claude.
+If your page is past day 37 and not getting cited, the cause is structural (gaps in your foundation), not patience.
+The full diagnostic is in the 37-day citation clock post.

 Sources